Douglas MacArthur: Rainbow Division

 MacArthur returned to the War Department, where he was promoted to major on 11 December 1915.
 In June 1916, he was assigned as head of the Bureau of Information at the office of the Secretary of War, Newton D. Baker.
 MacArthur has since been regarded as the Army's first press officer.

 Following the declaration of war on Germany on 6 April 1917 and the subsequent American entry into World War I, Baker and MacArthur secured an agreement from President Wilson for the use of the National Guard on the Western Front.
 MacArthur suggested sending first a division organized from units of different states, so as to avoid the appearance of favoritism toward any particular state.
-Baker approved the creation of this formation, which became the 42nd ("Rainbow") Division, and appointed Major General William A. Mann, the head of the National Guard Bureau, as its commander; MacArthur was its chief of staff, with the rank of colonel.
+Baker approved the creation of this formation, which became the 42nd ("Rainbow") Division and appointed Major General William Abram Mann, the head of the National Guard Bureau, as its commander; MacArthur was its chief of staff, and with his new role came the rank of colonel, skipping the rank of lieutenant colonel.
 At MacArthur's request, this commission was in the infantry rather than the engineers.

-The 42nd Division was assembled in August and September 1917 at Camp Mills, New York, where its training emphasized open-field combat rather than trench warfare.
-It sailed in a convoy from Hoboken, New Jersey, for France on 18 October 1917.
-On 19 December, Mann was replaced as division commander by Major General Charles T. Menoher.
+The 42nd Division's initial training emphasized open-field combat rather than trench warfare.
+It sailed in a convoy from Hoboken, New Jersey, for the Western Front on 18 October 1917.
+On 19 December the 42nd's commander, the 63-year-old Mann, was replaced by 55-year-old Major General Charles T. Menoher, after Mann–who was "ill, old, and bedridden"– failed a physical examination.
+The new division commander and his chief of staff "became great friends", in MacArthur's words, who further described Menoher as "an able officer, an efficient administrator, of genial disposition and unimpeachable character".